-When he comes to market his product/service he transmits messages to prospects, whether those messages are written or spoken, they mostly appear in standard language, otherwise the first impression about the product/service is negative, even if it does not indicate anything about the product/service offered.
+When he comes to market his product/service he transmits messages to prospects, whether those messages are written or spoken, they mostly appear in standard language.
+Otherwise the first impression of the product/service is negative, even if it does not indicate anything about the product/service offered.

 Our way of expressing ourselves, our desires and our views are through the spoken or written language.
 As readers and listeners, we tend to read, listen and understand better when the language is standard.